 How SQLake makes log-based CDC simple and powerful

 This section explores the differentiating features of Upsolver that are so highly valued by our customers.

 Dynamically Split Tables on Key Field

-Upsolver’s speciality is data stream processing.
+Upsolver’s specialty is data stream processing.
 We’ve leveraged this to create a unique, simple, and powerful CDC feature.
 Upsolver can dynamically split a single data stream into multiple tables based on the values of a key field, which could either be a field in the original data stream or added as a function of inbound data/metadata.
 Upsolver customers in data-intensive industries such as gaming and digital ads apply this capability in non-CDC use cases, but it also applies to CDC streams.

 UPSERTs on the Data Lake